merryt/bjj-mindmap/content/Flipped Class Workouts/De La Riva & Reversed De La Riva.md

 Start from [[Z Guard]] or [[Half Butterfly Guard]] (bottoms choice), try to avoid getting into [[Half Guard]]

 ### Top
-- Try passing, chest to chest is okay,
+- Try passing, inside is okay for this one.

 ### Bottom
 - Sweep, and don't get passed